 I have a list of essential plugins that go onto every website I build or maintain.

-Wordfence is a security plugin, and it is the first one I install on every site before doing anything else.
+Wordfence is a premium security plugin, and it is the first plugin I install and configure on every website before doing anything else.
 I then run a scan to identify any problems with the site and resolve those issues before going any further.
 While the free version is brilliant, I recommend the paid version.
+(Here are the Wordfence security settings I recommend to configure).

 Every now and again, a plugin update goes feral and breaks your site.
 WP Rollback allows you to roll back the plugin to the earlier version and get your site back up and running.